 - Wait until you have a couple of years of experience on your record.
-By taking the time to establish your credit experience before taking out a loan, you can reduce your The percentage which, when multiplied by the face amount or principal of a financial instrument, such as a bond, savings account or loan, determines the amount of interest that will be paid to or by t...
-More or increase your ability to get a loan.
+By taking the time to establish your credit experience before taking out a loan, you can reduce your interest rate or increase your ability to get a loan.

 - Get a secured credit card.
 If you are just getting started or need to re-build your credit, you can use this type of credit card.

 - When you open the account, you need to put down a security deposit that is higher than the limit on the credit card, often 110% of the credit limit.
 For example, if you get a card with a $1,000 credit limit, you’ll need to give the issuer a security deposit of $1,100.
 This deposit will be returned when you close the account.

 - Ask someone else to co-sign on the credit card.
 In this case, the card becomes a shared secured credit card.